 Add the results of #2 and #3 above.
 The result is your assumed par value capital.

-Calculate your tax by dividing the assumed par value capital, rounded up to the next million if it is over $1,000,000, by 1,000,000 and then multiply by $400.00.
+Calculate your tax by dividing the assumed par value capital, rounded up to the next million if it exceeds $1,000,000, by 1,000,000 and then multiplying the result by $400.00.

 For LLCs, if your business is active in Delaware in a given year, Franchise taxes are due June 1st of the following year.